dadecoza/xgoldie/README.md

 # XGoldie

-XGoldie is an animation of a dancing girl for the X11 Window System.
+XGoldie is an animation of a dancing girl (Goldie Hawn?) for the X11 Window System.

 It is based on WGOLDIE.EXE for Windows 3.1 written by Walter Prodorutti.